masteryder/convoke-the-spirits/README.md

 ### Shortcuts I took

-- The app doesn't care about hand / deck size
+- The app doesn't care about hand / deck size or cards in hand / deck
+- There are no minion types
+- Cards can have keywords such as "rush" multiple times

 For most of the cards I coded what the card does, but some others had to be simplified.
 Here are some of the simplified examples: